Vendée Holiday Cottages - Frequently Asked Questions

 16. Is there a cleaning charge at the end of the holiday?

 We do not charge an extra fees for cleaning, but we do ask guests to leave the property in the same condition as you found it.
 Full instructions about what is expected on your last day are included in the Guest Information Book in the holiday home.
-Generally we expect you to leave the house tidy, emptying the rubbish bins, and sweeping the floor.
+Generally we expect you to leave the house tidy, striping the beds, emptying the rubbish bins, and sweeping the floor.